Congratulations to the Class of 2018!!!

-All seniors are responsible for paying any outstanding fees to the treasurer’s office BEFORE May 8th.
-Seniors will not receive their cap and gown or graduation tickets until all fees are completely paid.
+All seniors are responsible for paying any outstanding fees to the treasurer’s office.
+Seniors will not be able to attend prom nor receive their cap and gown or graduation tickets until all fees are completely paid.
 This information is NOT listed in IC under parent or student portal.
-You will have to speak directly with treasurer Jaymie Montoya.
+We will upload current fees/fines throughout the school year and list them at the top of this website.
+They will always be listed by student ID number.
+You may speak directly with treasurer Jaymie Montoya if you have any questions.
 Her direct phone number is 720-424-1711.

 It is important throughout your entire high school life that you keep in touch with your counselor.
 Try to stop by at least once a semester to check in.
 During your senior year, however, it is more important than ever.
 Your counselor will work with you to make sure you have met all graduation requirements.

 Last Names G – L

 Seniors may use the Concert Hall for senior recitals during the dates listed below.
 There are two concerts each day: one from 5:00 pm – 6:30 pm and one from 7:00 pm – 8:30 pm.
 We will take reservations for the Concert Hall on a first come/first serve basis.
 You may reserve a date through Ms. Miles.
 No email requests will be honored.
 You must come into the office and speak personally with Ms. Miles.